python-poetry/poetry/docs/cli.md

 {{% note %}}
 **When to use `install` vs `update`:**
 - Use `poetry install` to install dependencies as specified in `poetry.lock` (or resolve dependencies and create the lock file if it's missing).
-  This is what you run after cloning a project or when you want reproducible installs.
+  This is what you run after cloning a project.
+For reproducible installs, prefer `poetry sync`, which also removes packages that are not in the lock file.
-- Use `poetry update` when you want to update dependencies to their latest versions (within constraints) and refresh `poetry.lock`.
+- Use `poetry update` when you want to update dependencies to their latest versions (within the constraints from the `pyproject.toml`) and refresh `poetry.lock`.
 {{% /note %}}